mariadb-edwardstoever/conn_pool_sim/README.md

 "QPM" or queries per minute is the number of sql scripts sent to the connection pool per minute.

 If you set a value for  `--qpm_low` and do not set a value for `--qpm_high`, the simulator will send a constant number of sql scripts per minute.
+The option `--qpm_low` cannot be set lower than 60.

 If you set a value for `--qpm_low` and also set a value for `--qpm_high`, the simulator will vary the number of sql scripts sent per minute, from low to high.
 The variance will adjust at random every 10 seconds.
+The option `--qpm_high` cannot be set lower than `--qpm_low`.

 ### Stopping the Simulator prematurely